 Written by the Outwitly Team

 Happy International Women’s Day!
-Here at Outwitly, we’re celebrating women every day – just ask our 100% women-owned and operated team.
+Here at Outwitly, we celebrate women every day — just ask our 100% women-owned and operated team.
 We thought we’d take the time to look closely at the accomplishments and strides made by women in design and tech, women that inspire us, and women that are leading the way.

-Although we have come so far with gender equality, especially in recent years, we’d be remiss not to mention the challenges that remain for many women, especially in the tech industry.
-Additionally, we must acknowledge other intersectional disadvantages at play to those in this industry to grasp issues at play beyond a binary gender disparity.
-Only then can we evolve the spaces where we work to truly design for all.
+Although many sectors have made large strides toward gender equality, especially in recent years, we’d be remiss not to acknowledge that there are remaining challenges for many women, especially in the tech industry.
+Additionally, we must recognize other intersectional disadvantages at play in this industry, to grasp issues at play beyond a binary gender disparity.
+Only then can we evolve the spaces where we work to truly design for everyone.
 After all, technology can only be a great equalizer if it is driven by diverse, cognizant creators.

-On this International Women’s Day, March 8th, 2023, we want to shine a light on eight women leading the charge!
+On this International Women’s Day, March 8th, 2023, we want to shine a light on eight women leading the charge in the tech and design worlds!

 In this article, we will…

-- Share with you eight inspiring women in tech and design on Outwitly’s radar (some maybe even on our team!)
+• Feature inspiring women in tech and design who are on Outwitly’s radar (some even on our team!).

-- Provide a resource list of organizations and companies, books, blogs, podcasts, and more mediums to access.
+• Provide a resource list of related organizations and companies, books, blogs, podcasts, and more mediums to learn about and access.

 Let’s get into it!